 - 12 Breathtaking Hikes Near Richmond, VA for All Levels

 Blackrock Summit via Trayfoot Mountain and Appalachian Trail

 - Elevation Gain: 180 Feet

-This well traveled, short hike is both easily accessible and gives a great view at the end.
-With plenty of natural sights, from birdwatching, wildlife, and a great view of the surrounding mountains, few hikes beat this one when searching for an adventure that’s suitable for everyone.
-This hike is at its best from April to October, otherwise winter conditions may make the rocky terrain slick.
+This well-traveled, short hike is both easily accessible and gives a great view at the end.
+With plenty of natural sights, from birdwatching to wildlife, and a great view of the surrounding mountains, few hikes beat this one when searching for an adventure that’s suitable for everyone.
+This hike is at its best from April to October, otherwise, winter conditions may make the rocky terrain slick.
 Dogs are also allowed on this hike if you want to bring a furry friend along, just make sure you take a leash with you.
-This area is a popular bird watching spot as well, and it’s a good choice if you want to expose children to wildlife on a hike.
+This area is a popular bird-watching spot as well, and it’s a good choice if you want to expose children to wildlife on a hike.
 At the end, there’s plenty of optional scrambling to be done if you want a slightly better view or haven’t worn yourself out yet.

 - Elevation Gain: Minimal